Roman Reigns: Controversial rise to main event status (2014–2015)

 Reigns then embarked in singles competition and was quickly placed into world title contention.
 After winning a battle royal, Reigns was inserted into a ladder match for the vacant WWE World Heavyweight Championship at Money in the Bank on June 29, which was won by John Cena.
 At Battleground on July 20, Reigns again challenged for the title in a fatal four-way match involving Cena, Kane, and Randy Orton, which Cena again won.
 Following the event, Reigns began a feud with Orton and defeated him at SummerSlam on August 17 in his singles debut match on pay-per-view.

 The next month, a match was set up between Reigns and Rollins for Night of Champions on September 21, but Reigns developed a legitimate incarcerated hernia which required surgery prior to the event.
 As a result of Reigns being unable to compete, Rollins was declared the winner via forfeit.
 Reigns returned on the December 8 episode of Raw, accepting a Slammy Award for "Superstar of the Year".
 At TLC: Tables, Ladders & Chairs on December 14, Reigns interfered during Rollins's match with John Cena, attacking Rollins and Big Show.
-This started a feud between Reigns and Big Show, in which Reigns defeated him multiple times by countout and disqualification.
+This started a feud between Reigns and Big Show, which saw Reigns defeat him multiple times by countout and disqualification.

 On January 25, Reigns won the 2015 Royal Rumble match after lastly eliminating Rusev, therefore granting him a WWE World Heavyweight Championship match at WrestleMania 31.
 After his victory, Reigns was booed heavily by the crowd, despite portraying a heroic character.
 On the February 2 episode of Raw, Reigns suffered his first pinfall loss in singles competition on the main roster when Big Show defeated him after interference from Rollins.
 Reigns successfully defended his WrestleMania title shot against Daniel Bryan at Fastlane on February 22.
 At WrestleMania 31 on March 29, Seth Rollins cashed in his Money in the Bank contract while Reigns's main event match with Brock Lesnar was in progress, turning it into a triple threat match, which Reigns lost when he was pinned by Rollins.
 After defeating Big Show in a Last Man Standing match on April 26 at Extreme Rules, Reigns failed to win the title from Rollins in a fatal four-way match also involving Orton and Ambrose on May 17 at Payback.

 "Reigns was a greener-than-grass wrestler who WWE identified as the Face of the Performance Center Machine – taking raw talent without the "bad habits" from the independents and trying to manufacture a WrestleMania Main-Eventer".